fdgbt/42_Corewar/README.md

 The third goal is to create a new champion ("zkiller"), his only prerequisite is to beat the "Zork" champion.
 All available champions are located in the "vm_champs/champs" folder.

-The last objective is to create a beautiful visualiser to display the fights in a (relatively) human-understandable way.
+The last objective is to create a beautiful visualiser to display the memory in a (relatively) human-understandable way.
 Usually the visualiser is part of the virtual machine, but in our case it is external as it has been designed with Python.

 ## Install